ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-04-temporarily-enable-tls-1-0-1-1-be-sure-you-check-this-keys.md

 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.1\Client] "DisabledByDefault"=dword:00000000`

-You can find more about this and other keys on <a href="https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/manage-ssl-protocols-in-ad-fs#enable-and-disable-tls-10" rel="noopener" target="_blank">Microsoft Documentation</a>.
+You can find more about this and other keys on [Microsoft Documentation](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/manage-ssl-protocols-in-ad-fs#enable-and-disable-tls-10)

 After this change, we need to restart the server.
 At this time I was confident that when we come back I could test the connections and everything would be as wanted to move on.
 However...that was not the case!

 This continued to yield the following the error message:

-<blockquote>Connection Problem: [DBNETLIB][ConnectionOpen (SECDoClientHandshake()).]SSL Security error
+> Connection Problem: [DBNETLIB][ConnectionOpen (SECDoClientHandshake()).]SSL Security error

 ## Analyse